LATTE: Application Oriented Social Network Embedding: Proposed Method

-Furthermore, to avoid partitioning user nodes into into multiple communities simultaneously, an orthonormal constraint is added to the indicator matrix $\mb{Z}$, i.e., $\mb{Z}^\top \mb{Z} = \mb{I}$.
+Based on the embedding model introduced in Section~\ref{subsec:embedding_model}, let the latent representation vectors $\mb{z}_i \in \mathbb{R}^k$ denote the confidence scores for user $u_i$ belonging to the $k$ communities.
+Such community belonging indicator vectors can be organized as matrix $\mb{Z} = [\mb{z}_1^\top, \mb{z}_2^\top, \cdots, \mb{z}_{|\mathcal{U}|}^\top]^\top \in \mathbb{R}^{|\mathcal{U}| \times k}$.
+With matrix $\mb{Z}$, the normalized-cut based community detection objective function can be formally rewritten as where $\mb{L}_{\mb{A}_u} = \mb{D}_{\mb{A}_u} - \mb{A}_u$ denotes the Laplacian matrix corresponding to social adjacency matrix $\mb{A}_u$ and diagonal $\mb{D}_{\mb{A}_u}$ contains value $D_{\mb{A}_u}(i,i) = \sum_{j = 1}^{|\mathcal{U}|} A_u(i,j)$ on its diagonal.
+Furthermore, to avoid partitioning user nodes into multiple communities simultaneously, an orthonormal constraint is added to the indicator matrix $\mb{Z}$, i.e., $\mb{Z}^\top \mb{Z} = \mb{I}$.
 Such an orthonormal constraint renders the function extremely hard to solve, since the orthogonality constraints can lead to many local minimizers and, in particular, some of such orthonormal-constrained optimization problems in special forms are NP-hard.
 In this paper, we propose to relax the orthonormal constraint by replacing it with an orthonormal loss term $\left\| \mb{Z}^\top \mb{Z} - \mb{I} \right\|_F^2$ with a large weight instead.
-Therefore, the objective function for community detection application task can be formally represented as

-where $\beta$ denotes the weight (with a large value) of the loss term corresponding to the orthonormal constraint.
+Therefore, the objective function for community detection application task can be formally represented as where $\beta$ denotes the weight (with a large value) of the loss term corresponding to the orthonormal constraint.

-\subsubsection{Application Task 2: Information Diffusion}
+\subsubsection{Application Task 3: Information Diffusion}

 Via the users' social interactions, information can diffuse from the initiators to other users in the network.
 For each topic $o_i \in \mathcal{O}$, its diffusion and infection trace can be outlined as the infected network $G_{o_i}$.
 Generally, for the users who have been activated by the same topics frequently, they tend to have closer preference and interest, which can be indicated from their learned embedding feature vectors in {\our}.
 Given a user pair $u_j$, $u_k$ in $G_{o_i}$, their relationship be categorized as the following four cases: (1) $u_j, u_k \in \mathcal{U}_{o_i} \land (u_j, u_k) \in \mathcal{E}_{o_i}$, (2) $u_j, u_k \in \mathcal{U}_{o_i} \land (u_j, u_k) \notin \mathcal{E}_{o_i}$, (3) $u_j \in \mathcal{U}_{o_i} \land u_k \notin \mathcal{U}_{o_i}$, and (4) $u_j \notin \mathcal{U}_{o_i} \land u_k \notin \mathcal{U}_{o_i}$.
 Among these $4$ cases, we can observe that case (1) indicates the strongest relation between $u_j$ and $u_k$, and then comes case (2), while case (3) denotes $u_j$ and $u_k$ have totally different interest in topic $o_i$, and case (4) shows no signal about their preference merely based on $G_{o_i}$.
 Let the embedding vector $\mb{z}_i$ denote the interest of user $u_i$ in the network, based on such an intuition, we introduce the following \textit{preference inequality} on embedding vectors: